whatbirdisthat/realblog/README.md

 a shared lexicon**.

 Using a suite of unit tests to document application *design* bridges the gap between consumer and provider design documentation.
-Using language that is shared across disciplines (such as `As, I, So`) for design feature descriptions, linking requirements to code using a bridging language like [Gherkin](https://cucumber.io/docs/reference) to describe in detail the consumer scenarios the application is required to perform.
+Using language that is shared across disciplines (such as `As, I, So`, and `Given, When, Then`) for design feature descriptions, linking requirements to code using a bridging language like [Gherkin](https://cucumber.io/docs/reference) to describe in detail the consumer scenarios the application is required to perform facilitates the clarity of communication required to effectively produce software that will not only survive, but *thrive*.

+Using a common, portable design language from requirements through development to delivery is key to controlling the inevitable variance (from idea to reality) encountered during the production of a software system.
+Those simple phrasings listed above can bind the vision to the reality in a way that is not possible otherwise.
+Providing a set of automated proofs that each design statement (or *acceptance criterion*) has been adequately met by the software gives all stakeholders confidence that the software is meeting the needs of the consumer.

 ### Leanitude